Neural Kriging¶

 Neural Kriging is an interpolation method that estimates values at unknown locations based on surrounding data points.
 It is inspired by traditional geostatistical methods like inverse distance weighting (IDW) and kriging.
 It incorporates a trainable neural network to enhance predictions.

 A key feature of Neural Kriging is that users do not need to define interpolation parameters.
-The model automatically learns the optimal distance weighting, rotation, and influence of secondary variables based on the dataset - reducing bias and improving accuracy.
+The model automatically learns the optimal distance weighting, rotation, and influence of secondary variables based on the dataset.
 This makes it an adaptable tool for geologists looking to model spatial data without extensive parameter tuning.
 This automated learning approach is particularly useful in geosciences, where geological and geochemical patterns are often nonlinear and influenced by multiple factors.

 Interface¶